Utility Companies offer Assistance

 Budget Billing - You can avoid seasonal peaks in your electric bills by dividing your payments evenly over the course of the entire year.
 Atlantic City Electric’s Budget Billing program has 11 “budget” months and one “settlement” month each year.
 During each budget month, your bill will include the “budget installment” (This is established based on your past energy usage patterns at your service location.)
 The amount you owe in the settlement month will include your actual energy costs for that month, as well as the difference (plus or minus) between the amount you paid during the previous 11 budget months and the amount of energy used during those months.
 To sign-up, contact Atlantic City Electric by phone 1-800-642-3780.

 Extended Due Date - Atlantic City Electric’s Extended Payment Date Plan is for residential customers whose main source of total household income is from the government or other low-income programs.
-Qualified residential customers whose electric bill payment is due before the fifth day of the month (following the month in which the bill is issued) may request to have their due date extended without a late charge.
-The new due date would be between the fifth and tenth day of the month.
-To apply for the Extended Payment Due Date Plan, call 1-800-642-3780.
+Qualified residential customers whose electric bill payment is due before the seventh day of the month (following the month in which the bill is issued) may request to have their due date extended without a late charge.
+The new due date would be between the first and seventh day of the month.
+To apply for the Extended Payment Due Date Plan, call 1-800-642-3780 or online.

 Third Party Notifications - If you are ill, unable to manage your own business affairs or plan to be away from home for an extended period of time, you may designate a relative, friend, member of the clergy or another third party to receive a copy of your disconnection notice for non-payment.
 The third party has no legal responsibility or obligation to pay the bill.
 However, that person can arrange payment of your bill or talk with an Atlantic City Electric customer service representative on your behalf.
 If you would like to participate in this program, simply call 1-800-642-3780.

-Budget Payment Plan Elizabethtown Gas offers a Budget Payment Plan for those who want their bill to be the same amount every month for the next 12 months.
-This is a free service for residential customers whose accounts are up-to-date, and you can discontinue it at any time.
-To sign up, call the company at 800.242.5830, or visit one of their offices in Elizabeth (12 West Jersey St.) or Perth Amboy (296 State St.).
-The offices are open from 8:30 a.m. to 4:30 p.m., Monday through Friday.
+Budget Payment Plan Elizabethtown Gas offers a Budget Payment Plan (Budget Billing) for those who want their bill to be the same amount every month for the next 12 months.
+This is a free service for residential customers.
+You can discontinue it at any time.
+To sign up, call the company at 800.242.5830, or "My Account".

 Energy Assistance If you’re having trouble paying your gas bill, Elizabethtown Gas suggests you reach out to ClearPoint, a national, nonprofit credit counseling service, by calling 800.251.2227.
 You can also visit ClearPoint's website.

 Deferred Payment Arrangements If your account is past due, Elizabethtown Gas will work with you to set up a Deferred Payment Arrangement.
 This will allow you to pay off your balance over an extended period of time while staying current with any new bills.
 Call 800.242.5830, or visit one of their offices in Elizabeth (12 West Jersey St.) or Perth Amboy (296 State St.).
-The offices are open from 8:30 a.m. to 4:30 p.m., Monday through Friday.
+The offices are open from 8:30 a.m. to 1:00 p.m. and from 2:00 p.m. to 4:30 p.m., Monday through Friday.

-Weatherization for Income-Qualified Elizabethtown Gas' energy efficiency program provides free home weatherization services to income-qualified customers.
-The program includes a free home energy assessment and installation of energy-saving products such as a programmable thermostat.
+Weatherization for Income-Qualified Elizabethtown Gas' energy efficiency program provides free home weatherization services to all customers with a household income that falls at or below 250%.
+The program includes a free home energy assessment and installation of energy-saving products such as an energy saving refrigerator.
 View the income guidelines for this program below and find out more information about the weatherization program.

 Jersey Central Power & Light Company (JCP&L)

 Equal Payment Plan In the company's Equal Payment Plan (EPP), you're billed one-twelfth of your annual estimated usage each month.
-To account for your actual household use during the year, the reviews of your actual usage occur in the 8th and 12th months - it is at these times that payment amounts might be adjusted.
+To account for your actual household use during the year, the reviews of your actual usage occur quarterly - it is at these times that payment amounts might be adjusted.
 Call 800.662.3115 for assistance.
 (TTY- 800.221.0479)